×

 If you have not spent a lot of time in Brazil, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Brazil depends on a number of factors, including your budget, your job situation, and your goals for the future.
 It's important to look at your situation closely and consider all the pros and cons before making a decision.
 Renting may be a better option for those who aren't sure how long they'll stay in Brazil, need more flexibility, or don't have the resources to take on a large financial commitment.
 Buying a property may be beneficial in the long-run and can be a good investment if you plan to stay in Brazil for a long time.
 It's also possible to buy a home and live in it while renting out part of the home to cover costs.
-Ultimately, the decision to buy or rent a home in Brazil is a personal one, so it's best to evaluate your individual situation before making a decision," commented one expat who made the move to Brazil.
+Ultimately, the decision to buy or rent a home in Brazil is a personal one, so it's best to evaluate your individual situation before making a decision," said one expat in Brazil.

 What should I pack when moving to Brazil?